coiot-ble/coiotd/doc/dbus.md

 The bus `org.coiot` is used by the coiotd to allow manipulation of the COIoT devices.

+See files in `dbus-1/interfaces/` for the "real" specification of the interfaces.

 # Object hierarchy

 The bus exposes a hierarchy of objects, starting from `/org/coiot`, the objects have a unique name